 At some point, you may have encountered vendors in charge of servicing doors and docks at your facilities trying to sell you on preventive maintenance.

-And while it’s true that even the toughest equipment will eventually fall victim to wear-and-tear damage under harsh conditions, maintenance providers like to leave this out for their own convenience:
+And while it’s true that even the toughest equipment will eventually fall victim to wear-and-tear damage under harsh conditions, maintenance providers often leave this out:

 Not every bit of wear-and-tear that shows up requires your immediate attention.

-That’s right, given everything you have on your plate already—scheduled tasks, employee meetings, piles of paperwork, etc—it’s the essential requirements that deserve your attention more than anything else.
-The very same ones that could leave you exposed to downtime, safety hazards, and compliance risks, if left unchecked.
+That’s right, given everything you have on your plate already—scheduled tasks, employee meetings, paperwork, etc—it’s the essential requirements that deserve your attention more than anything.
+The very same ones that leave you exposed to downtime, safety hazards, and compliance risk, if left unchecked.

-So where others are hesitant to draw lines between what can and cannot wait, it’s only right, for the sake of facility operations, that you’re finally made aware of the 6 urgent requirements an essential door and dock maintenance program will keep you prepared for at all times!
+So where others are hesitant to draw lines between what can and cannot wait, it’s only right, for the sake of facility operations, that you’re finally made aware of 6 urgent requirements essential door and dock maintenance keeps you prepared for at all times!

 ESSENTIAL REQUIREMENTS FOR

 DOOR & DOCK MAINTENANCE

 1. OPERATIONAL WORKFLOW

 One of the primary functions of equipment at your facilities is to allow people and goods to move from one place to another.
 Without this it simply isn’t feasible to make or distribute any of your products—let alone receive payment for getting them into the hands of your customers.